-We are educators, creators, supporters.
+We are educators, creators, and supporters.
 We are Michigan Tech.

 Residence Life Coordinator Experience

 Residence Life Coordinators at Michigan Technological University supervise student staff and take care of the day-to-day operations of the residence halls.
-We are encouraged to be much more than the average “Hall Director”.
+We are encouraged to do much more than the average hall director.
 Residence Life Coordinators at Michigan Tech are instrumental in developing and implementing our curricular approach to residential life.
-We are the experts who create the framework for learning in the residence halls, allowing our RAs focus on supporting our students and building community.
+We are the experts who create the framework for learning in the residence halls, allowing our RAs to focus on supporting our students and building community.
 Residence Life Coordinators use their knowledge and experience to create a learning environment that encourages personal growth and skill development in the students they serve.

-Our professional live-in staff have the opportunity to serve as educators, advisors, and mentors; collaborate with other departments on initiatives; assist with committee work; and learn through professional development.
+Our professional live-in staff are educators, advisors, and mentors; collaborate with other departments on initiatives; assist with committee work; and learn through professional development.
 We spearhead special projects and supervise summer interns.
 The RLC experience is one that will truly help you gain a students-first perspective as you develop skills to become a leader in the field of higher education.

 Explore the Keweenaw